shallowinggg/nacre-build/README.md

     </plugin>
 ```

-There are two configs in `checkstyle` folder and `nacre-checkstyle` folder.
-They only have slight differences, `nacre-checkstyle/checkstyle.xml` should only be used in groupId `io.github.shallowinggg` for configuration limit:
+There are four configs in `checkstyle` folder, including `checkstyles.xml`, `google-check.xml`, `sun_check.xml` and `nacre-check.xml`. `nacre-check.xml` is only used for shallowinggg's owning projects with configuration limit:

 ```xml
     <module name="PackageName">